 Financial aid that is awarded based on a student’s academic, leadership or artistic merit (or some other criteria) and does not depend on financial need is called merit-based aid.
 Consideration for this type of aid may look at a student’s high school record, test scores (if submitted), special talents or extracurricular activities to determine eligibility.
 Rhodes’ merit-based aid is awarded in renewable scholarships and fellowships.

 Financial aid that is awarded based on a student’s financial circumstance is called need-based aid.
-Students needing assistance in financing their educational costs are encouraged to apply for federal need-based aid by completing the FAFSA, and institutional aid by completing the CSS PROFILE.
+Students needing assistance in financing their educational costs are encouraged to apply for federal need-based aid by completing the FAFSA.
 Students who demonstrate financial need may be eligible for any or all of these financial aid sources:

 - Grants are gifts from federal, state and institutional sources that are applied toward college costs.
 They do not require repayment.